Death of Jimi Hendrix: Late afternoon and evening

 After stopping at the Cumberland, Hendrix and Dannemann accompanied Harvey to his apartment, arriving around 5:30 p.m.
 Hendrix and Dannemann smoked hashish and drank tea and wine with Harvey and two of his female companions while discussing their individual careers.
 Sometime around 10:00 p.m., Dannemann, apparently feeling left out of the conversation and jealous of the attention Hendrix was giving Harvey's female friends, became visibly upset and stormed out of the flat.
 Hendrix followed her, and an argument ensued between them during which Dannemann reportedly shouted: "you fucking pig".
 Harvey, concerned that their yelling would draw unwanted attention from the police, asked them to quiet down.

-Harvey, who had remained silent about the incident out of respect for his English nobleman father, Arthur Vere Harvey, gave an affidavit after his father's death in 1994.
+Harvey, who had remained silent about the incident out of respect for his father Lord Harvey, gave an affidavit after his father's death in 1994.
 In his statement, he claims to have been mildly concerned for Hendrix's safety, worried that Dannemann might "resort to serious physical violence".
 According to Harvey, Dannemann "verbally assaulted [Hendrix] in the most offensive possible way".
 Approximately 30 minutes later, Hendrix re-entered the flat and apologized for the outburst before leaving with Dannemann at 10:40 p.m.

 Dannemann said she then prepared a meal for them at her apartment around 11:00 p.m. and shared a bottle of wine with Hendrix.
 Sometime after returning to the apartment, Hendrix took a bath, then wrote a poem titled "The Story of Life".
 He also called former producer/co-manager Chas Chandler and left a message on the answering machine, "I need help bad, man."